Saltmarsh and mudflats

 Visit southern saltmarshes in late July and August to see lilac-tinged expanses of flowering sea lavender – look out also for the pretty, soft leaves and delicate pink flowers of the scarce marsh-mallow at the very top of the saltmarsh.
 On the grassier, grazed saltmarshes of north-west England and Galloway, huge flocks of wintering wildfowl can be spectacular - visit the east coasts in late autumn and winter to see tens of thousands of wintering waders pushed by the rising tide onto the saltmarshes to roost.

 Saltmarshes have been historically threatened, having been ‘reclaimed’ from the sea for use as farmland during as early as Roman times, but modern developments threaten to squeeze them out of existence.
 Trapped between increasingly frequent storms and rising seas, and hard sea defences that prevent them from moving inland, saltmarshes are being eroded in many places.

 As well as being a vital habitat for thousands of waders and waterfowl, the role that saltmarshes play in defending our coasts from erosion by waves is increasingly recognised, and efforts are being made to protect and restore them.
 Although saltmarshes tend to need little conservation management, many have a long tradition of low-intensity grazing, which is important in maintaining their diversity.
-Re-alignment of sea-defences can allow for expansion of this habitat (for example at the Essex Wildlife Trust’s Abbotts Hall farm on the Blackwater Estuary).
+Re-alignment of sea-defences can allow for expansion of this habitat.
+One example of this is Essex Wildlife Trust’s Abbotts Hall farm on the Blackwater Estuary.